 The Bank's vision is to be an efficient and financially sustainable UK retail and Small to Medium sized Enterprises ("SME") bank that is distinguished by its values and ethics.
-These are underpinned by an Ethical Policy which has been developed over 25 years and is unique within the UK banking market in that it is customer-led.
+These are underpinned by a customer-led ethical policy which has been developed over 25 years and is unique within the UK banking market.

-As at 30 September 2020, the Bank had total assets of £24,685.7 million (£23,435.5 million as at 31 December 2019) and approximately 3.4 million customers which are serviced through a network of 68 branches, two customer contact centres and digital banking channels (online and mobile banking).
-The Bank is based in Manchester and employed 3,228 people as at 30 June 2020 across the UK.
-The Bank's core brand is "The Co-operative Bank", and it also operates through intermediary mortgage brand "Platform", "Britannia", and "smile", offering a customer-centric product range that is simple, clear, fair and transparent.
-The Bank announced in August 2020 a proposal to reduce its number of roles by around 350 and its network of branches by 18 to 50, which it expects to implement before the end of 2020.
+As at 31 December 2018, the Bank had total assets of £23,102.8 million (£24,490.1 million as at 31 December 2017) and approximately 4 million customers which are serviced through a network of 68 branches, two customer contact centres and digital banking channels (online and mobile banking).
+The Bank is based in Manchester and employs 2,759 people across the UK.
+The Bank's core brand is "The Co-operative Bank", and it also operates through intermediary mortgage brand, "Platform", "Britannia", and "smile", offering a customer-centric product range that is simple, clear, fair and transparent.
 The Bank focuses on three market segments in the UK market: